stanislaw/SoftwareDesignHeuristics/README.md

 holds uncontrolled progress together, preventing it from falling apart when the inevitable risks are not properly addressed.

-### Safety for engineering is the same as medicine for people
+### Safety for Engineering is Like Medicine for People

-Medicine is not the most important thing in this world and no one wants to spend all time on it.
-But it is also true that we humans will not go far away without medicine even with all other achievements of our civilization at hand.
+Medicine isn’t the most exciting thing, and no one wants to spend all their time thinking about it.
+But it’s clear that humanity can’t thrive without it, even with all the amazing achievements of civilization.

-Like it is with human beings, organizations want to build things that work - they are less concerned with things such as Safety or Quality as long as everything is fine at first and the customers are satisfied.
-Then it might happen to them that the "health" of the product, team and development process also matter.
-The implementations may depend on the prior knowledge and experience - not so long ago the best treatment for many of the human body diseases was the amputation.
+In the same way, organizations focus on building things that work and often don’t think much about safety or quality as long as things are fine and customers are happy.
+But over time, they may realize that the "health" of their products, teams, and development processes also matters.

+How safety and quality are handled depends a lot on experience and knowledge.
+Not long ago, amputation was seen as the best way to treat many illnesses.
+This shows how much we’ve learned and how practices improve over time.
+Engineering also needs to grow in this way, moving beyond quick fixes to create stronger, longer-lasting solutions.

 ### User Interfaces and Critical Systems